As a veteran marketing professional, I’m not easily impressed by marketing tools and techniques. But my first,

 In my defense, when AdWords was introduced, I was selling products that didn’t benefit much from SEM.
 SEM works best when prospects are actively looking for answers to purchasing questions.
 At the time, I was marketing specialized products to a small fraternity of customers.
 All our customers knew us well and the general consensus was that strong customer service and lots of “steak and whiskey” were our preferred marketing tools.
 Later, in 2014, I moved to a human tissue services company and SEM was even more irrelevant.
 There were only two companies offering human cardiac tissue and every cardiac surgeon and hospital knew who they were.

 Putting SEM to Work

 But in my third year at the tissue services company, we acquired a company in Texas that manufactured a mechanical heart valve.
 Shortly after the acquisition, we spent in excess of $100K in marketing research to discover how to steal market share from our competitors.
 The study revealed that something like 94% of cardiac surgeons didn’t see any difference in mechanical heart valves.
-The implant procedure was basically the same no matter who’s valve a surgeon used.
-All mechanical valves were FDA approved, and patient outcomes were roughly the same.
-How then were we to differentiate our valve from our competitors if surgeons didn’t care what valve the used?
+The implant procedure was basically the same no matter whose valve the surgeon used.
+All mechanical valves were FDA-approved, and patient outcomes were roughly the same.
+How then were we to differentiate our valve from our competitors if surgeons didn’t care what valve they used?